-Gothenburg Research Initiative for Politically Emergent Systems (GRIPES)
+Gothenburg Research Intiative for Politically Emergent Systems (GRIPES)

-New technology has given rise to brand-new possibilities to tailor messages and direct them to groups where they will have the largest impact.
-In a research project led by Asad Sayeed, researchers from the University of Gothenburg will be investigating the ways in which artificial intelligence is used to sway public opinion.
+New technology has given rise to brand new possibilities to tailor messages and direct them to groups where they will have the largest impact.
+In this project, the researchers are investigating the ways in which artificial intelligence is used to sway public opinion.

 Manipulative messages spread easily in social media and may contain loaded signal words that appear neutral, but which will be interpreted with a certain meaning within certain groups, for example in political debate.

-These messages are often referred to as dog whistles, as in the whistles that make a sound that can only be perceived by dogs, i.e. a type of message that is understood differently depending on who is listening.
+These messages are often referred to as dogwhistles, as in the whistles that make a sound which can only be perceived by dogs, i.e. a type of message that is understood differently depending on who is listening.

 University of Gothenburg